Updated: Nov 1, 2022

 Allocate the transaction price at the inception of the contract.
 All items must have a stand-alone value i.e. the cost it would be should it be sold separately.

-Recognize Revenue as the customer benefits from your product or service.
+Recognize revenue as the customer benefits from your product or service.
 When the customer has control of it, you can recognize the revenue.

-KEY CHALLENGES OF SaaS REVENUE RECOGNITION
+KEY CHALLENGES OF SAAS REVENUE RECOGNITION

-Subscription model | if your customer subscribes annually to your SaaS product revenue recognition is easy.
-But it gets complicated due to the degree of flexibility provided, such flexibility becoming commonplace.
-If the customer cancels the annual subscription before the year is out you may have to provide a refund, credit note or recognize revenue as deferred.
+Subscription model | If your customer subscribes annually to your SaaS product then revenue recognition is easy.
+But it gets complicated due to the degree of flexibility provided, especially as such flexibility is becoming commonplace.
+If the customer cancels the annual subscription before the year is out, you may have to provide a refund, credit note or recognize revenue as deferred.
 Alternatively, if no refund is due you can bring forward the revenue instead of recognizing it incrementally.
 Either way it complicates the way revenue is recognized.

-Switching from monthly to annual | if people are paying monthly for your software you can recognize that revenue monthly and forecast future revenues on that basis.
+Switching from monthly to annual | If people are paying monthly for your software, you can recognize that revenue monthly and forecast future revenues on that basis.
 But if they then decide to switch to an annual plan at a non-convenient time, for example in the middle of a tax year, the accounting process will have to take into account services received in days, when the switch is, calculate deferred revenue and then they will have to hold a prorated amount.
 Similar actions have to be taken into consideration if a customer chooses to downgrade their account, although this time revenue recognized will have to be reduced.

-Time-consuming and prone to error | tracking revenue from invoices to spreadsheets is not only dull but the volume of data is high.
-In transferring line items mistakes can be made that lead to incorrect data that maps into your figures for revenue recognition (which can lead to problems with the tax man).
-Plus as you grow your customer base the process is time-consuming and the errors more likely to occur.
-Even small errors can impact your records in a big way.
-Ensure you get out of spreadsheets and into a system that records the information accurately and with a degree of automation.
+Time-consuming and prone to error | Tracking revenue from invoices to spreadsheets is not only dull but the volume of data is high.
+In transferring line items, mistakes can be made, leading to incorrect data that maps into your figures for revenue recognition (which can lead to problems with the tax man).
+Plus, as you grow your customer base, the process becomes more time-consuming and errors are more likely to occur.
+Even small errors can significantly impact your records.
+As a result, ensure you get out of spreadsheets and into a system that records the information both accurately and with a degree of automation.

-Some software misses key SaaS metrics | subscription models are the norm for SaaS companies these days so you’ll need software that tracks those key metrics important to your business like recognizable revenue, deferred revenue and unbilled accrued revenue.
+Some software misses key SaaS metrics | Subscription models are the norm for SaaS companies these days, so you’ll need software that tracks those key metrics important to your business like recognizable revenue, deferred revenue and unbilled accrued revenue.